alovajs/alovajs.github.io/docs/tutorial/04-cache/03-manually-invalidate.md

 };

 const {
-  //...
+  // ...
   send,
   onSuccess
 } = useRequest(createTodoPoster, { immediate: false });
-// After the submission is successful, the todo data cache on the first page will be invalidated onSuccess(() => {
+// After successful submission, the todo data cache of the first page will be invalidated. onSuccess(() => {
   // highlight-start
-  // Invalidate the cache of the first 5 Method instances named todoList invalidateCache({
+  //The cache of the first 5 Method instances whose invalid name is todoList invalidateCache({
     name: 'todoList',
     filter: (method, index, ary) => {